 Nationwide Reach with Local Expertise

-Our Des Plaines, IL, and Chicago, IL locations are where we assay, refine, and process all materials.
-However, we service clients nationwide – from Mississippi to Montana.
-We offer secure, insured shipping labels with guided client support for packing and documentation.
-Regardless of distance, payouts are fast, within a few business days.
+Our Des Plaines and Chicago, IL facilities are where all precious metal refining operations take place.
+Finding reliable precious metal refiners near you is no longer limited by geography.
+Mid-States provides secure, insured shipping and guided client support for businesses across the country, with payouts typically arriving within a few business days.
 We treat every client’s materials with the same level of accuracy and care, regardless of industry or location.

 Mid-States Recycling & Refining officially opened our doors in 1982, but our history spans even before then.
 Our company grew out of the Simmons Refining Co., which began earning its reputation as an accurate and trusted refiner in the late 1960s.